The Ultimate Expat Moving Abroad Checklist

 In Canada you can be gone for six months maximum and still keep your benefits for when you return home.

 Either way it’s a good idea to have travel insurance in case something goes wrong.
-You can purchase travel insurance from World Nomads for one option.
 Always read the policy details to ensure that it’s right for yourself.

 Another thing to consider when contemplating living abroad is whether you can speak the language or not.
 Will you feel comfortable if you can’t?
 Or are you willing to learn another language, or at least enough to get by?